mjza/mra-core/policy_generator/README.md

 Please note that one user can have multiple roles and I want to add roles to their user_id programatically.

 I have defined the permissions based on the tables also.
-It seems we need ABAC for W*R* or R* or RO or WORO and we need RBAC for others.
+It seems we need ABAC for W\*R\* or R\* or RO or WORO and we need RBAC for others.

+If users of a role can grant their permission you can use a prefix `G`.
+For example `GC*`.
+Please note that users cannot grant an ownership permission to someone else.
+So we don't have `GRO`.

+# Add attributes
+We support a JSON object as attributes for each set of prmission code.
+For example, you can have **CUD{"age": 30}**.
+To support the attributes JSON the separator has changed to semicolon.

-# Convert Role.xlsx to policy.csv
+# Convert Role.csv to policy.csv

+First make a `Roles.csv` file.
+This file does not have some redundent columns.

 ## Install libraries